Some councils allocate council and housing association homes using a direct offers system for people on the housing waiting list.

-If your council allocates housing by making direct offers to people on the waiting list, you must wait until the council says a home is available for you.
+If your council allocates housing using a direct offers system, it means you must wait for the council to offer a home to you.

 You may only get one offer if your council makes direct offers.